louisguitton/guitton.co-hugo/content/posts/how-good-was-my-last-blog-post.md

 ## Conclusion

-Full disclaimer, this appraoch is simplistic and I have not looked for litterature that models Content Marketing this way.
+Full disclaimer, this appraoch is simplistic and I have not looked for literature that models Content Marketing this way.
 Here are a couple issues I can see:

 - I look at 1 isolated content outreach and not recurring content outreachs (maybe over multiple outreachs that discharge curve doesn't look the same)
 - I also assume that all content referrers are equal: Twitter was "my HackerNews" in this post.
 But is this true?
-If you have a database of customers email adresses, is an email outreach more efficient?
+If you have a database of customers email addresses, is an email outreach more efficient?
 Is a mobile push notification in your native app behaving the same etc...?

 Despite all that, I hope I gave you a quick way to eyeball the success of your last content outreach and to gauge how much work you still need to put in to reach the numbers you're after 😀!